 Need help?
 Give us a call.
 A number of our health lawyers are also Certified Professional Coders (CPCs) and / or Certified Medical Reimbursement Specialists (CMRSs).
 Our attorneys have extensive experience representing hospice agencies in connection with UPIC and other program integrity audits.
 Additionally, several of our attorneys have held significant positions as Federal prosecutors with the U.S. Department of Justice.
 To the extent that a civil or criminal investigation has been initiated by the government, our attorneys will diligently work to obtain a favorable outcome in your case.
-For a free consultation, please give us a call: 1 (800) 475-1906.

 For instance, Zone Program Integrity Contractors (ZPICs) were only authorized to audit Medicare claims while Medicaid Integrity Contractors (MICs) were only authorized to audit Medicaid claims.

 In examining the compliance needs of hospice agencies, the OIG has written:

 “Every compliance program should require the development and distribution of written compliance policies, standards, and practices that identify specific areas of risk and vulnerability to the hospice.
 These policies, standards and practices should be developed under the direction and supervision of, or subject to review by, the compliance officer and compliance committee and, at a minimum should be provided to all individuals who are affected by the particular policy at issue.”